 Although theoretically HDP-HMM should assign segments to their corresponding clusters automatically, our initial results show this labeling is not reliable and so we need to perform another clustering stage.
 We propose to investigate different clustering methods including a nonparametric Bayesian approach (e.g. DPM) for this step.

 Automatically discovered units are not very useful unless we can define a dictionary that maps words into the units.
-Therefore the next step is to align the transcription with the discovered segments (and hence units) and generate a lexicon.
-We are planning to use forced alignment or using the manually transcribed data to map words into acoustic units.
-The performance of the system will be measured into two different ways:
+Therefore the next step is to align the transcription with the discovered segments and generate a lexicon.
+We are planning to use forced alignment or manually transcribed data to map words into acoustic units.
+The performance of the system will be measured into two ways:

-To measure the unit classification error.
-This will show how units modeled using our approach perform without considering errors that can be introduced in the lexicon generation step.
+Unit classification error: This will show how units modeled using our approach perform without considering errors that can be introduced in the lexicon generation step.

-To measure word error rate (WER) for a system trained completely using our proposed units.
-This method of measuring performance is more interesting from a practical point of view; however, the performance will be a function of lexicon building stage too.
+Word Error Rate (WER): This will assess the impact on performance for a system trained completely using our proposed units.

-By looking at different steps of acoustic model training from the last section we see, in this section, a nonparametric Bayesian approach is suggested for the first step (generating sub-word units and lexicon) of the general training recipe.
+The latter method of measuring performance is more interesting from a practical point of view.
+However, the performance will be a dependent on our ability to automatically generate a high-quality lexicon.

 LEFT-TO-RIGHT HDP-HMM MODELS